amoffat/GetLostDocs/docs/tutorials/map/building-a-map.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL6wuv1YGOTFfxi8pdN2ghWmDqZqy3_XA7" frameborder="0" allowfullscreen></iframe>

-After that, you'll be ready to look at the other map tutorials in the Lost Docs.
+After that, you'll be ready to look at the other map tutorials in the Get Lost Docs.